crate/cratedb-guide/docs/feature/storage/indexing-and-storage.md

 ### Range queries

-Numerical indexing relies on BKD-Tree to accelerate the performance of range queries.
+Numerical indexing relies on BKD tree to accelerate the performance of range queries.
 Considering our KDB tree, to query all points in the range x in [1,8] and y in [9,11], the engine does the following: